• Skip to primary navigation

 • Knock back the dough and knead briefly on a lightly floured surface.
 Divide into 16 equal pieces.

 • Roll/stretch/pat each piece into a circle approximately 7 cm (3 inches) across and about 4 mm (⅛ inch) thick.
-Spread ½ tsp of the tomato sauce over the circle of dough, leaving a 1cm border clear around the edge.
+Spread ½ teaspoon of the tomato sauce over the circle of dough, leaving a 1cm border clear around the edge.

 • Brush a little water around the edge of the dough circle, then bring the edges up and pinch them together to form a hamantaschen shape.
 Transfer to a lined baking sheet and sprinkle a little more grated cheese over.
 Top with a basil leaf if desired.